archlinux/arch-install-scripts/README.md

 # Arch Install Scripts

-This is a small suite of scripts aimed at automating some meanial tasks when installing [Arch Linux](https://www.archlinux.org).
+This is a small suite of scripts aimed at automating some menial tasks when installing [Arch Linux](https://www.archlinux.org).

 ## License